 What is liability coverage?

 Liability coverage extends to you, your spouse, and any resident family member for the ownership, maintenance, or use of any car, pickup, or van unless specifically restricted by your policy.
 Most state laws require that you carry a minimum amount of liability insurance, which pays for injuries or damages you cause to someone else.
 (We recommend that you carry much more than the minimum - enough to protect all your assets.)

 What should I do when renting a car?

 The answer to this question is not as easy as it once was.
 In the not-too-distant past, most automobile insurance policies would extend coverage to rental cars whenever you rented one.
 This is not quite true anymore and coverages now vary widely from company to company and from state to state.
 The best way to find out what rental car coverage you have under your automobile policy is to call your insurance company or your agent.

 What is the difference between comprehensive and collision coverage?

 Collision is defined as losses you incur when your automobile collides with another car or object.
 For example, if you hit a car in a parking lot, the damages to your car will be paid under your collision coverage.

 Comprehensive provides coverage for most other direct physical damage losses you could incur.
 For example, damage to your car from a hailstorm will be covered under your comprehensive coverage.

 It depends on your coverage.
-There are several instances where coverage would not apply to anyone else driving your car (named owner policies, restricted policies, etc).
+There are several instances where coverage would not apply to anyone else driving your car (named owner policies, restricted policies, specific exclusions for certain risks and circumstances, etc).
 However, most of the time when you knowingly loan your car to a friend or an associate, he or she will be covered under your automobile insurance policy.